olivernorred/legit-marquees/README.md

 ### `textsize`

 Any number.
 Resizes the text with respect to the viewbox.
 Defaults to 24 cause that's a nice number!

+## You can put CSS on it.

+The text is inline SVG so you can style it with yummy goodness like fonts and text shadows and colors and stuff.
+Have a good time.